sunmoonone/smn55/docs/features.md

 * note tree
 * insert image
 * link between notes and can back and forward between linked notes
+* multiple note format(maybe auto-combine)
+* can type text to a box and then insert  it to any order in an ordered-list note

 ### calendar and alarm: